wp-plugins/thumbs-rating/readme.txt

 `[thumbs_rating_top type="positive" posts_per_page="10" post_type="post" show_votes="no"] `

+= The shortcode in Widgets or Comments doesn't work =

+You might need to allow shortcodes in that sections, [here's how](http://php.quicoto.com/how-to-allow-shortcodes-to-wordpress-comments/).

 == Screenshots ==

 1. Basic output with the default CSS with the TwentyThirteen theme.